-- 1.16 The ONR already ensures compliance with nuclear safety and security obligations.
+- 1.16 Nuclear safeguards are currently implemented through Euratom, which provides information on Member States' safeguards to the IAEA, who have responsibility for nuclear safeguards globally.
+It is estimated that the annual amount Euratom spends on ensuring compliance with safeguards is £23.8m (to which the UK contributes) across the EU. - 1.17 The ONR already ensures compliance with nuclear safety and security obligations.
 In doing so, it is able to recover the costs of such operations and inspections from the nuclear industry.
 The ONR estimate that 97% of its operating expenditure in 2017 was funded from cost recovery in this way (with the remaining 3% coming from their sponsor the Department of Work and Pensions).
-Following Euratom arrangements no longer applying, when the domestic safeguards regime is implemented by the ONR, a similar cost recovery method could be introduced for safeguards. - 1.17 This proposal is not included in the regulations, but questions were included in the consultation document about the possibility of future cost recovery from industry for nuclear safeguards.
+Following Euratom arrangements no longer applying, when the domestic safeguards regime will be implemented by the ONR, a similar cost recovery method could be introduced for safeguards. - 1.18 This proposal is not included in the draft regulations which have been published, but questions are included in the consultation document about the possibility of future cost recovery from industry for nuclear safeguards.
 We do not have sufficient information on these proposals, as such, we do not fully assess it here.
-We are keen to consider all options carefully and ensure that all costs related to nuclear safeguards are gathered fairly and in accordance with industry standards: whether this be recouping costs from industry (as is done by the ONR on security and safety costs) or paid for by Government (as done currently, via Euratom membership and support to ONR's current safeguards role). - 1.18 If Government in the future proposes to implement a cost recovery regime for safeguards, this will be comprehensively assessed in a further Impact Assessment, together with a public consultation to gather views on a proposed fees regulation.
+We are keen to consider all options carefully, wanting to ensure that all costs related to nuclear safeguards are gathered fairly and in accordance with industry standards: whether this be recouping costs from industry (as is done by the ONR on security and safety costs) or paid for by Government (as done currently, via Euratom membership and support to ONR's current safeguards role). - 1.19 If Government in the future proposes to implement a cost recovery regime for safeguards, this will be comprehensively assessed in a further Impact Assessment, together with a public consultation to gather views on how the costs of the new domestic safeguards regime should be funded.